Virtual Networking Tips for Remote Professionals

-During the pandemic, many organizations that held in-person events are transitioning to virtual events.
+Many organizations that held in-person events are now transitioning to virtual events.
 You may discover even more connections than you would at an in-person conference.
 An IDC survey reports that just over half of the events lost audience in the transition, but 46% gained attendees as a result of moving online.

 Attending these events can also be a good way to network.
 Many encourage attendees to chat and join event-specific online groups.